 - I can still move my body.
 I can’t walk unassisted anymore, but I can still move my body.
 Walk with me, and support me if I stumble.
 This will help me feel engaged.

 Helping your loved one maintain a sense of independence, even for the smaller things in life, can go a long way in making life more pleasant for both of you.
 But caring for a loved one isn’t always easy, even if he or she can still do some things.
 And we can help you.
-Through our professionally trained staff members, Home Sweet Home In-Home Care’s Portage in home care and Kalamazoo dementia care experts provide senior care services, including Alzheimer’s and dementia care, and safety solutions, among others.
+Home Sweet Home In-Home Care, expert provider of home care in Niles and the surrounding areas, delivers professional care and safety solutions for loved ones with dementia.

 Call us at (269)-849-9252 in St. Joseph, (269) 963-9888 in Battle Creek, (269) 373-5444 in Kalamazoo, (269) 763-5350 in Paw Paw, or through our online contact form, and we will provide you with an in-home assessment to see how we can best help you and your loved one.
 Click here to view our locations page.